flash62au/WiTcontroller/README.md

 Note: Selecting from the roster/turnouts etc. is not possible as the commands will execute before the roster loads.

 ---

+### Automatically acquire the only loco in the roster

 ``#define ACQUIRE_ROSTER_ENTRY_IF_ONLY_ONE true``